KapakahiCoder/KapakahiCoder/README.md

 <img src="images/pc-beach.jpg" align="right" width="200" height="160">

 I'm Garrett and I'm a software engineer.
 I'm originally from Hawaii🌊 but moved to Japan🗻 about 20 years ago.
 After a career in accounting🧾 and education🏫, I recently made the transition to the tech industry🖥️.
-I love learning new technologies and applying them to solve real-world🌎 problems.
-My journey🚀 as a developer is just beginning and I can't wait to see where it will take me.
-Please have a look👀 around my repos.
+I love learning new technologies and applying them to solve real-world🌎 problems. <p>My journey🚀 as a developer is just beginning and I can't wait to see where it will take me.
+Please feel free and have a look👀 at my repos.
 <br>
 <br>
 <br>